 Pomeranian Potty Training:

-- Puppies have a natural instinct to be clean.
+- Puppies have an instinct to be clean.

-- The biggest mistake new Pomeranian Puppy owners can make is when they bring the new Pomeranian Puppy home.
-Allowing the Puppy free run of the Home.
+- The biggest mistake new Pomeranian Puppy owners can make when they bring the new Pomeranian Puppy home—allowing the Puppy free run the Home.

 - Confine your new Pomeranian baby until he/she is completely housetrained when not under supervision.